EnviroMC-Hosting/Knowledgebase/docs/Minecraft/Plugins/Installing Plugins.md

 <br />

 ## How to install a Minecraft plugin
 There are a variety of sites you can download plugins from.
 We highly advise sticking to legitimate sites like SpigotMC.org, Bukkit.org, Modrinth.com and any other widely used platforms that maintain a strict anti-piracy standard.
-Many of the sites that allow "Cracked" content (where a paid product has been duplicated against the wishes of the original owner) are full of malware and can cause trouble than they're worth.
+Many of the sites that allow "Cracked" content (where a paid product has been duplicated against the wishes of the original owner) are full of malware and can cause more trouble than they're worth.

 <br />